 Leave Masterchef off for now – I’m talking about watching quick videos that food bloggers put up on Instagram, Pinterest or even TikTok (if that’s your thing).

-I recommend watching quick and easy recipe preparations because it gives you a really good visual idea of the best way to go around making any new dish you try.
+The reason I recommend watching quick and easy recipe preparations is because it gives you a really good visual idea of the best way to go around making any new dish you try.

 So next time you spot an easy recipe, you need to do three things: